 - some makes and models of caravan are also built to more eco-friendly standards than others, so this might play a part in choosing your own – a lighter weight, for example, means that you’ll be using less fuel to tow it, while effective insulation keeps down the cost of air-conditioning in summer and heating in winter;

 - remember that the way you pack your caravan and the way you drive while it is being towed will also determine your fuel economy and, therefore, have a direct impact on the eco-friendliness of your caravanning trip;

 - you need the car to tow your caravan to the campsite, of course, but once it’s pitched, why not try other forms of transport to explore the surrounding area;

 - your own two feet provide one alternative, and the slower pace of walking allows you to take in more detail of the countryside you are passing through while biking might get you there a little quicker;

-- recycling is one of the keys to sustainability – getting the longest possible life and use of practically anything avoids the twin costs of disposing of what’s thrown away and manufacturing what needs to replace it;
+- recycling is one of the keys to sustainability – getting the longest possible life and use of practically anything avoids the twin costs of disposing of what’s thrown away and the manufacture of whatever needs to replace it;

 - even the water you use can be recycled – collect it after you’ve taken a shower or done the washing-up and use it to water any plants or flowerbeds, you’re almost certain to find on any campsite;